Windows 10 Remote Desktop keyboard not working

 If you can send keys to the remote PC normally and there are only some key combinations like Ctrl+Alt+Del not working on Remote Desktop, you can use an on-screen keyboard to replace the physical keyboard.

 Step 1.
 Press Windows key and R to open the Run box, type “osk” in the entry bar, and press ENTER.

 Step 2.
 After you press Enter, an on-screen keyboard will appear.
 Press Ctrl and Alt on your subsistent keyboard and click Del with your mouse on an on-screen keyboard.

 Remote Desktop alternative for Windows [with shortcuts to vital apps]

 If you cannot fix the Remote Desktop keyboard not working issue in Windows, why not switch to a third-party remote access software?
 Here AnyViewr, a free and secure one is recommended.
 With it, you can control Windows computer from Windows computer, iPhone, iPad, or Android device smoothly and quickly.

 In the remote session over AnyViewer, you can send key commands to the remote PC from your current physical keyboards without any effort.
 Besides, it offers shortcuts to many useful options, including opening Task Manager, restarting the remote computer, and so on.
 Now, see how to use it to start the remote session from one Windows computer to another.

 First of all, you need to download AnyViewer on the two computers.
 Click the button to download it directly.

-☞ Important: To start remote control from an iOS device, you need to download AnyViewer for iOS from Apple Store or download AnyViewer for Android from Google Play.
+▶ Important: To start remote control from an iOS device/Android, you need to download AnyViewer for iOS from Apple Store or download AnyViewer for Android from Google Play.

 Step 1.
 Install and run AnyViewer on the two computers you want to connect.
 Create an AnyViewer account and log in to the account on the two devices.
 Once logged into the account, the PC will be assigned to the account automatically.

 Step 2.
 After that, click "Device" button and you can find the remote computer in the "My devices" list.
 Click it and you can see all operations that you can take on the remote computer, including taking full control of it, only viewing the screen of it.